08 9322 1430 email@example.com

 A 57-person owner’s camp, a 36-person contractor’s camp, and an 8-person exploration camp and core farm are all located on freehold titles within the village of Sandstone, 12km north of the plant.
 Sandstone also has a well-maintained airport capable of servicing FIFO operations.

-The Two Mile Hill tonalite comprises a ubiquitously altered and intensely stockwork veined, intrusive stock or plug that at surface measures 250m long, 80m wide and extends to at least 700m depth (Figure 4).
-This target includes drill intercepts of 508.3m at 1.38g/t, 141m at 2.30g/t, 353.3m at 1.04g/t and 156.3m at 1.14g/t Au, as shown in Figure 5 below.
+The first and largest of these is the Two Mile Hill tonalite deeps deposit, which comprises a ubiquitously altered and intensely stockwork veined, intrusive stock or plug that at surface measures 250m long, 80-90m wide and extends to at least 700m depth (Figure 5).
+This target includes drill intercepts of 508.3m at 1.38g/t, 141m at 2.30g/t, 353.3m at 1.04g/t and 156.3m at 1.14g/t Au, as shown in Figure 6 below.

 Metallurgical testwork identifies that gravity gold recoveries of >58% can be anticipated prior to leaching.
 The overall gold recoveries range from 93% to 97%, with ~90% leach extraction being achieved within just two hours following gravity gold recovery.
 A moderate Bond work index of 16.4kWh/t, low reagent consumptions and no deleterious elements indicates that the material is metallurgically consistent with the Company’s Sandstone processing plant.

 Recent mineralogical testwork indicates that in excess of 99% of the gold is hosted by the quartz veins, with quartz vein composite samples averaging 34.8g/t Au, while tonalite-only composites averaged 0.15g/t Au.
-Initial ore sorting trials indicate that up to a 257% increase in grade may be achieved at gold recoveries in excess of 93%, and that up to 64% of the sorter feed material may be rejected delivering significant economic benefits to bulk underground mining of the tonalite deeps deposit.
+Ore sorting trials indicate that up to a 257% increase in grade may be achieved at gold recoveries in excess of 93%, and that up to 64% of the sorter feed material may be rejected delivering significant economic benefits to bulk underground mining of the tonalite deeps deposit.
 Despite the substantial scale of the Two Mile Hill tonalite deposit, the ore sorting concept could prove more compatible with the milling capacity of the Sandstone processing plant.

 Extensions and repetitions of this significant style of mineralisation remain to be fully defined and tested around the margins of the tonalite intrusive, and a further two BIF units have been identified by drilling and geophysics at deeper levels adjacent to the tonalite.